mirsahariatanik/NLP-Project/README.md

 frame type accuracy: 1.0

 argument F1:         0.9677419354838711

+To convert the speech to text, use "asr.py" or "speech.py" based on the audio file.
+There are some speech samples available from training_1.mp3 to training_30.mp3.

 To compare with the baseline, use "baseline.py" and save the data to another file.